admb-project/admb/scripts/docker/quickstart-windows.md

 Console
 -------

-The procedure below shows how to use the container's interactive command line shell to build and run models.
+The procedure below shows how to use the interactive command line shell to build and run models.

 1. Use docker to open container's interactive shell.